 Where there are humans and civilizations, superstitions always follow.
-The use of amulets, charms and totems have been widely prevalent throughout the past to ward off evil spirits and have continued to date.
+The use of amulets, charms, and totems has been widely prevalent throughout the past to ward off evil spirits and has continued to date.

-The practice of making sacrifices are also superstitious behaviors that past civilizations indulged in to be blessed with more good luck.
+The practice of making sacrifices is also superstitious behavior that past civilizations indulged in to be blessed with more good luck.
 Many superstitions of the past have even become religious practices and rituals.

 Some infamous superstitions such as the unlucky number 13 have been around for many years and are even linked to religion and mythology.
 For example, the number 13 as an unlucky number has its roots in ancient Norse mythology, where Loki was the thirteenth member, as well as in Christian mythology where Jesus’s crucifixion is linked to the last supper where there were thirteen guests.

-Some superstitious beliefs may even have root in some common sensical and practical aspects that have now transformed into a set of rules to live by.
+Some superstitious beliefs may even have roots in some commonsensical and practical aspects that have now transformed into a set of rules to live by.
 Take the example of the common superstitions such as ‘don’t walk under a ladder’ or ‘breaking a mirror causes bad luck’.